Cacti/documentation/Command-Line-Scripts.md

 ### List Nodes

-Listing all existend node of a given tree is done by
+Listing all existed node of a given tree is done by

 ```console
 shell>php -q add_tree.php --list-nodes --tree-id=1